nmslib/nmslib/README.md

 NMSLIB is an **extendible library**, which means that is possible to add new search methods and distance functions.
 NMSLIB can be used directly in C++ and Python (via Python bindings).
 In addition, it is also possible to build a query server, which can be used from Java (or other languages supported by Apache Thrift).
 Java has a native client, i.e., it works on many platforms without requiring a C++ library to be installed.

-**Main developers** : Bilegsaikhan Naidan, Leonid Boytsov, Yury Malkov.
-With contributions from  David Novak, Lawrence Cayton, Wei Dong, Avrelin Nikita, Ben Frederickson, Dmitry Yashunin, Bob Poekert, @orgoro, Maxim Andreev, Daniel Lemire, Nathan Kurz, Alexander Ponomarenko.
+**Main developers** : Bilegsaikhan Naidan, Leonid Boytsov, Yury Malkov, David Novak, Ben Frederickson.

+Other contributors:  Lawrence Cayton, Wei Dong, Avrelin Nikita, Ben Frederickson, Dmitry Yashunin, Bob Poekert, @orgoro, Maxim Andreev, Daniel Lemire, Nathan Kurz, Alexander Ponomarenko.

 To acknowledge the use of the library, you could provide a link to this repository and/or cite our SISAP paper [**[BibTex]**](http://dblp.uni-trier.de/rec/bibtex/conf/sisap/BoytsovN13).
 Some other related papers are listed in the end.